JordanMartinez/purescript-jordans-reference/Readme.md

 Unless stated otherwise in a specific folder or file, this project is licensed under the `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license`: [(Human-readable version)](https://creativecommons.org/licenses/by-nc-sa/4.0/), [(Actual License)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>

-## Guidelines for this project

-### Contributing

-Feel free to open a new issue for:
-- Clarification on something you don't understand.
-If I don't know it yet and I'm interested, it'll force me to learn it
-- A link to something you'd like me to research more.
-If I'm interested or see the value, I'll look into it and try to document it or explain the idea in a clear way
-- Corrections for any mistakes I've made
-- Improvements to anything I've written thus far

-### Learning Purescript Using This Project

-- Git clone this repo
-- Use these rules to read through the folders' contents in the correct order:
-    - **Read a folder's "ReadMe.md" file first (if it exists).** It may provide additional info for how to read a folder's contents.
-    - **Read a folder's files or subfolders in numerical order.** For example, read things in the order they appear below:
-        - 00-Getting-Started/ReadMe.md
-        - 00-Getting-Started/01-Install-Guide.md
-        - 00-Getting-Started/... (the rest of the folder's contents)
-        - 01-Build-Tools/... (the folder's contents)
-        - 11-Syntax/ReadMe.md
-        - 11-Syntax/01-Basic-Syntax/src/00-Comments-and-Documentation.purs
-        - 11-Syntax/01-Basic-Syntax/src/01-Preliminary-Concepts/01-Value-Function-Data-Syntax.purs
-        - 11-Syntax/01-Basic-Syntax/src/01-Preliminary-Concepts/02-Explainng-Kinds.md
-        - 11-Syntax/01-Basic-Syntax/src/01-Preliminary-Concepts/03-The-Prim-Module.purs
-        - 11-Syntax/01-Basic-Syntax/src/02-Data-and-Functions/... (the rest of the folder's content)
-- Compile the code where possible, either before or after you experiment

 ## Naming Conventions Used In This Repo